Thunderstorm: Life cycle

 Warm air has a lower density than cool air, so warmer air rises upwards and cooler air will settle at the bottom.
 Clouds form when relatively warmer air, carrying moisture, rises within cooler air.
 The moist air rises, and, as it does so, it cools and some of the water vapor in that rising air condenses.
 When the moisture condenses, it releases energy known as latent heat of condensation, which allows the rising packet of air to cool less than the cooler surrounding air continuing the cloud's ascension.
 If enough instability is present in the atmosphere, this process will continue long enough for cumulonimbus clouds to form and produce lightning and thunder.
 Meteorological indices such as convective available potential energy (CAPE) and the lifted index can be used to assist in determining potential upward vertical development of clouds.
 Generally, thunderstorms require moisture, an unstable air mass, and a lifting force in order to form.

 All thunderstorms, regardless of type, go through three stages: the developing stage, the mature stage, and the dissipation stage.
 The average thunderstorm has a 24 km diameter.
 Depending on the conditions present in the atmosphere, each of these three stages take an average of 30 minutes.

 Developing stage

 Thunderstorms often develop from cumulus congestus clouds.

 The first stage of a thunderstorm is the cumulus stage or developing stage.
 During this stage, masses of moisture are lifted upwards into the atmosphere.
 The trigger for this lift can be solar illumination, where the heating of the ground produces thermals, or where two winds converge forcing air upwards, or where winds blow over terrain of increasing elevation.
-The moisture carried upward cools into liquid drops of water due to lower temperatures at high altitude, which appear as cumulus clouds.
+The moisture carried upward cools into liquid drops of water due to lower temperatures at high altitude, which appear as towering cumulus clouds.
 As the water vapor condenses into liquid, latent heat is released, which warms the air, causing it to become less dense than the surrounding, drier air.
-The air tends to rise in an updraft through the process of convection.
+The air then continues to rise in an updraft through the process of convection.
 This process creates a low-pressure zone within and beneath the forming thunderstorm.
-In a typical thunderstorm, approximately 500 million kilograms of water vapor are lifted into the Earth's atmosphere.